 No wondering if it’s worth it or if your money is at risk – these are big companies.
 They have so much to choose from too so if you are looking for a specific destination then do have a search on their sites.

-If you’re wondering about how to buy these items if you don’t know the dates and times your gift recipient will be there – scroll on down to number 10 and you’ll see a way you can incorporate these without risking it not working.
+Tip – If you’re wondering about how to buy these items if you don’t know the dates and times your gift recipient will be there – scroll on down to number 11 and you’ll see my ideas on how you can incorporate these without risk.

 1. Walking tours – a great budget gift

 No matter where you’re travelling to you’ll find there’s some walking tours to take and if you want to by something special yet your budget is on the lower side I’d definitely recommend a walking tour.
 These tours are often run by people with local knowledge or specific knowledge of the place you’re visiting.

 So if you’re interested in the WW2 history of London you’ll find a tour for that.
 Or perhaps you want to know more about the American Civil War when you’re visiting Savannah or the jazz music scene in Memphis – you can find something to suit.